Icebane1331/CyberSecurity_MK/Homework_week_12/SubmissionFile.md

 25. If your class covered security headers, what security request headers have been included?

-        X-Content-Type: NoSniff - prevents the client from "sniffing" the asset to determie if the file type is different than declared
+        X-Content-Type: NoSniff - prevents the client from "sniffing" the asset to determine if the file type is different than declared

         X-Frame-Options: DENY - prevents the use of the current page in a frame